Covariant phase space for gravity with boundaries: metric vs tetrad formulations: General relativity in terms of tetrads

 $J_\xi^{(t)}$ is then exact over the space of solutions with $\xi$-potential $Q_\xi^{(t)}$.
 Similarly, we have for the boundary

-In the last equality, a term may seem to be missing according to the definition of $\overline{b}^{(t)}$ but, in fact, such term vanishes as a consequence of $\overline{e}^IN_I=0$.
+In the last equality, a term may seem to be missing according to the definition of $\xoverline{b}^{(t)}$ but, in fact, such term vanishes as a consequence of $\xoverline{e}^IN_I=0$.
 We then conclude that the $\xi$-charges are given by

 This expression, when pulled-back to $\Sol(\SS^{(t)}_N)\subset\F^{(t)}_N$, vanishes as expected because the theory is Diff-invariant \cite{MargalefVillasenor2020}.
-However, over $\Sol(\SS^{(t)}_D)\subset\F^{(t)}_D$ the boundary integral will not be zero in general, as $\overline{b}^{(t)}$ might not vanish (fixing the tetrad on the boundary breaks the invariance under diffeomorphisms).
+However, over $\Sol(\SS^{(t)}_D)\subset\F^{(t)}_D$ the boundary integral will not be zero in general, as $\xoverline{b}^{(t)}$ does not necessarily vanish (fixing the tetrad on the boundary breaks the invariance under diffeomorphisms).